CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/win_instalation.md

 I want to uninstall OneDrive, because I use Dropbox.
 Apps & features - Microsoft One Drive - Uninstall.
 Similarly uninstall Skype, Movies, Sticky notes, Weather, XBox, Maps, Mail... all apps that I already have and are NOT from Microsoft.

-## Certificates

-I have some personal certificates for use with the government and some ssh certificates for communication.
-The backup of my keys are in my encrypted vault.

-Copy ssh keys to windows "c:\Users\Luciano\.ssh\" folder.
-Protect the private key as instructed in the README.md file in the encrypted vault.

-Copy the certificate .p12 files somewhere locally temporarily.
-In windows type mmc into Start and choose File - Add Remove Snap-in - Certificates - Personal.
-Right click - All tasks - Import - browse the certificate .p12 file - choose high security asks a password on every use of certificate.
-Delete the temporary -p12 files.

 ## Install Programs

 A bunch of programs must be installed for a usable machine for development.